 The Raw Food Check: Can you eat shiitake raw?

 True enjoyment reaches its full expression in the harmony of flavour and digestibility.
-Even if fresh Shiitake look tempting: only targeted heat brings this mushroom to perfection.
+Even if fresh shiitake look tempting, it is only precise heat that brings this mushroom to perfection.

-Eaten raw, Shiitake’s true potential remains untapped.
-Cooking neutralises the compound lentinan, making the mushroom fully digestible for every guest.
-Above all, though, it takes heat to release the deep, savoury aromas from the cell structure and make them truly come alive on the palate.
-A short, intense cooking process in a high-quality pan is therefore the crucial step – and the prerequisite for the perfect umami moment.
+If eaten raw, the shiitake’s true potential remains untapped.
+Cooking neutralises the compound lentinan, making the mushroom fully easy to digest for every guest.
+Above all, though, thermal energy is needed to release the deep, savoury aromas from the cell structure and make them perceptible to the palate in the first place.
+A short, intense cooking process in a high-quality Frying Pan is therefore the crucial step – and the prerequisite for the perfect umami Moment.

 Culinary Synergies: Harmony on the Plate